guyzmo/buildstrap/doc/advanced_usage.md

 * `env_path` → `{root_path}/var` → './var'
 * `bin_path` → `{root_path}/bin` → './bin'

-But sometimes, you want to change the configuration, for the best (or the worst — most often, the worst, though).
+But sometimes, you want to change the defaults, for the best (or the worst — most often, the worst, though).

 So, you can set all those paths to values other than the default, and have it